-Classic Family Fun in Ocean City
+Classic Family Fun in Ocean City, Maryland

 At 5 and 6, my kids were the perfect ages to enjoy Ocean’s City’s Jolly Roger Amusements.
 The joy on their faces as they rode the kiddie roller coaster for the third time in a row at the amusement park on 30th Street, were tossed about in the wave pool at Splash Mountain Water Park, and hit their first ever hole-in-one at the Jungle miniature golf course were priceless.
-Jolly Roger is not just for the little ones though; some of my favorite Ocean City memories were watching the sunset from the top of the Ferris wheel at 30th Street.
+Jolly Roger is not just for the little ones though.
+Some of my favorite Ocean City memories were watching the sunset from the top of the Ferris wheel at 30th Street.
 I cajoled my children off the kiddie coasters to go for a second time as the sky lit up in even more brilliant colors.
 The Ferris wheel and other thrill rides at Jolly Roger on the Pier are not to be missed either, as they provide spectacular views of Ocean City’s Beach and Boardwalk.

 If it just happens to rain on your family’s vacation in Ocean City, no worries.
 The list of things to do indoors in Ocean City is surprisingly long.
 On the Boardwalk, the Ocean City Life Saving Station Museum is worth a stop rain or shine.
 With its innovative scavenger hunt and play area for younger children, everyone in the family is sure to learn something about the local area.
-Just down the Boardwalk is Ripley’s Believe it Or Not; families with older children will love the oddities and amazement found in the collection.
+Just down the Boardwalk is Ripley’s Believe it Or Not.
+Families with older children will love the oddities and amazement found in the collection.
 Finally, if you’re just looking for some fun, Planet Maze is an indoor attraction for all ages with an indoor climbing maze for the little ones and laser tag for those who have outgrown the colorful pit of plastic balls.

 Explore all the kid-friendly fun in Ocean City.

-Relax on the Beach in Quaint Cape Charles
+Relax on the Beach in Quaint Cape Charles along the Chesapeake Bay

 I grew-up in a small beach town on the California coast, so it only took a few moments sitting along the shore of the Chesapeake Bay on the Cape Charles Beach for me to totally fall in love.
 My kids, however, fell head-over-heels for the animals at Pfeiffer Riding Stables.
-There are few things that are more relaxing than a trail ride through the forest and along the river; my kids were entranced as the horses carried them along the trail.
+There are few things that are more relaxing than a trail ride through the forest and along the river, and my kids were entranced as the horses carried them along the trail.

 Chincoteague is the perfect place to stay when exploring Assateague Island National Seashore and Virginia’s Barrier Islands.
-From the window of our hotel room at the Best Western Plus Chincoteague Island we could see the island’s iconic lighthouse and we were only a ten minute drive away from the spring pony penning site near the beach.
+From the window of our hotel room at the Best Western Plus Chincoteague Island we could see the island’s iconic lighthouse, and we were only a ten minute drive away from the spring pony penning site near the beach.
 Chincoteague Island is convenient because the small town has all the amenities that a traveling family could ever need and yet is right on the doorstep of the mid-Atlantic’s most interesting stretch of natural coastline.

 While based in Chincoteague, my kids and I took an eco-tour out of Wachapreague to Virginia’s Barrier Islands.
 We wandered a deserted sand bar collecting a few shells and watched a pod of dolphins as they fed in the channel.
-It was an unforgettable experience, and our drive back to Chincoteague after dinner at the Island House Restaurant was under an hour.

 The wild Chincoteague ponies are not to be missed.
 The herd in the southern section of Assateague Island is much smaller than the herd up on the north end of the island near Ocean City.
 But, on pony penning day, the southern herd is much more accessible; we were able to drive right up and watch the pony get their spring veterinarian check-up.
 In the spring it is common to see newborn foals, and we had the privilege of watching a pony less than a week old.
 Later we visited the Museum of Chincoteague Island and learned all about Misty of Chincoteague, the pony from the children’s book that made the herd of wild ponies on Assateague Island well-known by young horse-lovers across the country.

-A Quick Getaway to Dorchester County
+A Quick Getaway to the Hyatt Regency Chesapeake Bay Resort

 As the humidity rises in Washington DC, the prices of an Eastern Shore family vacation rise.
 If your family is looking for something truly special for the kids that will not break the bank, consider the Carousel Oceanfront Hotel and Condominiums at the northern end of Ocean City or the Francis Scott Key Resort in West Ocean City.